openedx/edx-platform/docs/en_us/course_authors/source/creating_content/create_video.rst

 site where you post the videos may have to handle a lot of traffic.

-.. note:: The URL for the video that you post on a third-party site must end in .mp4, .mpeg, .ogg, or .webm.
+.. note:: The URL for the video that you post on a third-party site must end in .mp4, .webm., .mpeg, or .ogg.
+(To help make sure all standard browsers can play your video, we **strongly** recommend that you use .mp4 or .webm format.)
 EdX can't support videos that you post on sites such as Vimeo.

 .. _Create a Video Component: